naushadsarwr22/Appolo-Health-Care/README.md

-# Appolo-Health-Care
+# Appolo-Health-Care-Hospital

-1. Project Title / Headline
-A concise, descriptive name for the dashboard.
-Example: ❄️ Snowy Analytics: Global Ski Resort Insights Dashboard A dynamic, interactive data visualization tool built to explore ski resort data worldwide—focusing on regional comparisons, resort attributes, terrain complexity, and skier suitability.
+Appolo Health Care Hospital Dashboard is a dynamic and an interactive data visualization tool built to explore patient statical report based on categorized pattern specially design for health care facilities.
+It collects patient data as soon as they enter the facility until they are discharged by the medical professional.
+This data enables the hospital to maintain medical records of the patient and helps understand servicing the health care industry efficiently and effectively.

 -<a href="https://github.com/naushadsarwr22/Appolo-Health-Care/blob/main/Appolo%20Health%20Care%20Center_PowerBi.png">Dashboard Image</a>